-- 16.1(d).
-Removal of the posted materials will happen no more than 24 hours after the date of the event. - 16.1(e).
-Materials not associated with a specific event or program may be displayed for no more than 10 business days unless specific approval is obtained from the Office of Student Activities. - 16.1(f).
-Materials must not be obscene or defamatory and must not violate university policy or federal, state, or local laws.
+- A. Name of the sponsoring organization, department, or responsible individual - B. Date, time and location of program. - C. Approval from the appropriate department as required by location (see location information below) and receive the appropriate stamp, if one is required. - D. Removal of the posted materials will happen no more than 24 hours after the date of the event. - E. Materials not associated with a specific event or program may be displayed for no more than 10 business days unless specific approval is obtained from the Office of Student Activities. - F. Materials must not be obscene or defamatory and must not violate university policy or federal, state, or local laws.